Tulsa police continue search for toddlers missing since Friday; Additional surveillance footage shows them alone

 Tulsa police officers heightened their search efforts in and near the Shoreline Apartments on Monday, hoping to find anything that would lead them one step closer to two toddlers who haven’t been seen since Friday.

-A special response team saturated the area, knocking on doors and speaking with residents, while others stopped cars going in and out of the complex, 9601 E. 21st Pl.
+A special response team saturated the area, knocking on doors and speaking with residents, while others stopped cars going in and out of the complex, 9601 E. 21st Place.

 Police released a new still image from surveillance footage, this time from the complex’s cameras, showing Miracle Crook, 3, and Tony Crook, 2, walking alone about 10:15 a.m.
 Friday, the last time they were seen.